Summer Carp Fishing Tips

-Summer is by far my favourite time of the year but what about carp fishing in hot weather?
-I see lots of anglers saying things like carp fishing in hot weather is a waste of time and you can't catch any fish.
+Summer is by far my favourite time of the year but what about summer carp fishing?
+I see lots of anglers saying things like summer carp fishing is a waste of time and you can't catch any fish.

 I used to think the same from many trips where I blanked which really disheartened me.
 I think many anglers would love to be on the bank at this time of the year but are put off by a lack of success or reading about how you will struggle to catch carp in summer.

-There are many different ways of carp fishing in hot weather.
+There are many different ways of summer carp fishing.

 Many anglers will be fishing on the bottom as their first tactic.
-Fishing on the bottom can provide success but there are many other tactics that must be tried especially in hot weather.
+Fishing on the bottom can provide success but there are many other tactics that must be tried especially when summer carp fishing.

 During the summer there are always lots of carp patrolling around when the sun is shining which is due to the carp, much like ourselves, really enjoying basking in the sun.

-Fishing adjustable zig rigs can be deadly and cannot be overlooked in summer, I also find this a really exciting approach and a nice change to the conventional approach of fishing on the bottom.
+Fishing adjustable zig rigs can be deadly and cannot be overlooked in summer carp fishing, I also find this a really exciting approach and a nice change to the conventional approach of fishing on the bottom.

 Check out one of our other articles for some great detail in fishing for carp in weed.
 Top Tips to Catch Carp in Weed

-I hope you enjoyed the article and you are successful when carp fishing in hot weather!
+I hope you enjoyed this summer carp fishing article and you are successful when carp fishing in hot weather!